Expert Consensus paper of the European Society of Cardiology Working Group on Thrombosis

 Authors: Felicita Andreotti, Bianca Rocca, Steen Husted, Ramzi A. Ajjan, Jurrien ten Berg, Marco Cattaneo, Jean-Philippe Collet, Raffaele De Caterina, Keith A.A.
 Fox, Sigrun Halvorsen, Kurt Huber, Elaine M. Hylek, Gregory Y.H.
 Lip, Gilles Montalescot, Joao Morais, Carlo Patrono, Freek W.A.
 Verheugt, Lars Wallentin, Thomas W. Weiss, Robert F. Storey on behalf of the ESC Thrombosis Working Group

-Contemporary medicine is shifting towards person rather than disease-oriented care.1 With increasing life expectancy and the ageing of baby boomers, the proportion over 60 years is growing faster than the overall population, with worldwide estimates reaching 2 billion by 2050 (http://www.un.org/esa/population/publications/worldageing19502050).2 In parallel, acute coronary syndromes (ACS) and atrial fibrillation (AF)—the most frequent indications for dual platelet inhibition or anticoagulation—occur mostly in older patients.2–6 There is general agreement that people ≥75 years can be defined ‘elderly’; however, cutoffs as low as 65 years have been applied to important clinical datasets and risk scores.3,7–10 Moreover, ageing is a continuous process and life-span expansion is deflating (http://www.nber.org/papers/w18407).
+Contemporary medicine is shifting towards person rather than disease-oriented care.1 With increasing life expectancy and the ageing of baby boomers, the proportion over 60 years is growing faster than the overall population, with worldwide estimates reaching 2 billion by 2050 (http://www.un.org/esa/population/publications/worldageing19502050).2 In parallel, acute coronary syndromes (ACS) and atrial fibrillation (AF)—the most frequent indications for dual platelet inhibition or anticoagulation—occur mostly in older patients.2–6 There is general agreement that people ≥75 years can be defined ‘elderly’; however, cutoffs as low as 65 years have been applied to important clinical datasets and risk scores.3,7–10 Moreover, ageing is a continuous process and lifespan expansion is deflating (http://www.nber.org/papers/w18407).
 For these reasons, a threshold to define ‘elderly’ has been intentionally avoided in this document.
-Of note, over one third of patients admitted with acute myocardial infarction (MI) and two thirds dying from MI are over 75 years, but <7% of patients in ACS trials are reported ≥75 years.11 Older patients have multi-organ changes, increased risk of both bleeding and ischaemic events,3,5,12 frequent comorbidities/comedication, and reduced adherence to prescriptions.
+Of note, over one-third of patients admitted with acute myocardial infarction (MI) and two-thirds dying from MI is over 75 years, but <7% of patients in ACS trials are reported ≥75 years.11 Older patients have multi-organ changes, increased risk of both bleeding and ischemic events, 3, 5, 12 frequent comorbidities/comedication, and reduced adherence to prescriptions.
 Given the challenges of antithrombotic treatment in the elderly, the European Society of Cardiology (ESC) Working Group on Thrombosis gathered a task group to address the topic.

 A European Heart Rhythm Association (EHRA) position document endorsed by the ESC Working Group Thrombosis, Heart Rhythm Society (HRS), and Asia Pacific Heart Rhythm Society (APHRS)